iam-basit/UX-Notes/foundation of UX/UX W-3 Notes.md

 A time bound process with five phases typically spread over five full 8 days where designers tackle designing problems.

-1. understand
+1. understand / empathize
 2. ideate
 3. decide
 4. prototype
 5. test

--  - Phase 1: Understand
+-  - Phase 1: Understand/Empathize

 In the Understand phase, you will create a shared knowledge base across all participants.
 Using the Lightning Talk method, knowledge experts across the business are invited to articulate the problem space from business, user, competitor, and technological angles.